Radu Vasile: Political activity

 He became a member of the Christian Democratic National Peasants' Party (PNȚ-CD) in January 1990.
 On the party line, Radu Vasile gradually advanced as follows: head of department (Studies Department), alternate member of BCCC after the Christian Democratic National Peasants' Party (PNȚ-CD) congress in September 1991, spokesman since 1991, senator from Bacău since 1992, Secretary General after the Congress from 1996.
 Between 1993 and 1994, he was the director of the newspaper "Dreptatea".

 Since 1993, he has been vice-president of the Senate of Romania and vice-president of the Senatorial Budget-Finance Commission (commission for budget, finance, banking and capital market).
 In the 1996–2000 legislature, Radu Vasile was a member of the parliamentary friendship groups with the Russian Federation and the State of Israel.
 In the 2000–2004 legislature, Radu Vasile was a member of the parliamentary friendship groups with UNESCO and the Lebanese Republic.
 Radu Vasile initiated 2 legislative proposals, of which 1 was enacted law.

 In terms of foreign policy, Radu Vasile also had an important activity, being a founding member of the Central European Forum, along with Raymond Barre (former Prime Minister of France), Helmut Schmidt (former Chancellor of Germany), and others.

 He lectured on Romanian history at the "Doctoral Schools" at the Sorbonne and gave over 50 scientific papers at academic sessions in the country and abroad.

 Radu Vasile was a senator in the 1992–1996, 1996–2000, and 2000–2004 legislatures, last time elected on the lists of the Democratic Party (PD); he was a member of the parliamentary friendship groups with Lebanon and UNESCO.
-As Prime Minister, he was confronted with the Mineriad of February 1999, solved by the so-called Peace of Cozia.
+As Prime Minister, he was confronted with the Mineriad of February 1999 which his government solved (along with former President Emil Constantinescu) by the so-called Peace of Cozia.